 We would be nowhere without clocks.
 So much of what we do involves timing, much of which we’re completely unaware of – in particular, electronically.
 Many of our systems depend on some kind of a master clock so that logging and timestamping can be done reliably.
 And with the advent of even more “asynchronous” systems that report events with a timestamp, soon even more systems will need access to a reliable time source.
+If you are looking for best vpn app, check the best free vpn in India at the link.
+You can find more information about vpns at vpnpeek.com.

 That’s hard enough within one box, but in many cases, it must be done between two boxes on the same network or even between two boxes on two different networks.
 That means that an internal clock source won’t work: it will be different from the internal clock sources in the other boxes, and these will gradually drift apart.